Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 Non-blocking communication hands back control, immediately, before the communication has finished.
-Instead of your program being *blocked* by communication, ranks will immediately go back to the heavy work and instead periodically check if there is data to receive (which you must remember to program) instead of waiting around.
+Instead of your program being *blocked* by communication, ranks will immediately go back to the heavy work and instead periodically check if there is data to receive (which is up to the programmer) instead of waiting around.
 The advantage of this communication pattern is illustrated in the diagram below, where less time is spent communicating.

 <img src="fig/non-blocking-wait.png" alt="Non-blocking communication" height="250"/>